assimp/assimp-docs/source/about/quickstart.rst

 Building the library from scratch
 ---------------------------------

-First, you need to install cmake.
-Now just get the code from github or download the latest version from the website. to build the library just open a command-prompt / bash, navigate into the repo folder and run cmake via:
+First, you need to install **cmake**.
+Now just get the code from GitHub or download the latest version from the website. to build the library just open a command-prompt / bash, navigate into the repo folder, and run **cmake** via:

 ::